VIDEO: Dogs Left Outside At Shelter During Frigid Temps

 “I was in shock.
 Panicked.
 I didn’t know what to do.
 I didn’t know how to help them,” Parris said.
 “The puppy was standing on its hind legs just begging.
 There was nothing I could do.”

 When they couldn’t get a hold of anyone inside, Parris and her co-worker called the police.
 She says it was another 20 minutes before an officer got a hold of the owner.
-She thinks the dogs were outside in a -50 degree windchill for 50 minutes or more.
+She thinks the dogs were outside in minus 50 degree windchill for 50 minutes or more.

 Administrator Lisa Tenter says one of her workers let the animals outside while she cleaned the kennels, and didn’t hear knocks on the door.
 She showed us the dogs and said they’re in good health.